sous-chefs/rvm/README.md

 The default is an empty hash.

+## `revision`

+A specific git SHA hash to use when installing system-wide.
+You may want to use a specific git SHA hash version of RVM to prevent differences in deployment from one day to the next (RVM head moves pretty darn quickly):

+    node[:rvm][:revision] = "38535b53b4b5727946e75c6bb10ea074a431db81"

+The default is `HEAD`.

+## `version`

+A specific tagged version to use when installing system-wide.
+You may want to use a specific git SHA hash version of RVM to prevent differences in deployment from one day to the next (RVM head moves pretty darn quickly):

+    node[:rvm][:version] = "1.2.5"

+The default is `nil`. **Note:** setting this attribute will win over any value set in the `revision` attribute.

 ## `upgrade`

 Determines how to handle installing updates to the RVM framework.
 There are